aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-message-operations/master-email-management-aspose-email-java-exchange-server/_index.md

 Now you’re ready to dive into the core operations.

-## How to Use Aspose.Email for Java on Exchange Server
+## How to use Aspose.Email for Java on Exchange Server

 ### Connecting to Exchange Server
 Connecting to an Exchange server is the first step for any **manage exchange emails** task.